male teenager

 Acute lymphoblastic leukaemia (ALL) is a fast-growing type of leukaemia (blood cancer), which affects lymphocyte white blood cells.

 ALL is not a common cancer.
-About 50 people are diagnosed with ALL in Ireland every year.
+Fewer than 50 people are diagnosed with ALL in Ireland every year.
 It is most common in adolescents and young people between the ages of 15 and 25.

 What is acute lymphoblastic leukaemia (ALL)?